1000 Miles from Christmas: Plot

 A Scrooge-like Christmas-abhoring man, Raúl, is tasked to audit a Turrón-making factory in a remote Christmas-loving village, where he also faces the prospect of sharing a roof with Paula, the local teacher, hellbent on staging the largest living nativity scene ever.

 Cast

 Production

 1000 Miles from Christmas was directed by Álvaro Fernández Armero and written by Francisco Arnal and Daniel Monedero.
 Produced by Kiko Martínez (Nadie es Perfecto PC), shooting began on 22 December 2020 in Madrid.
 Production moved to the Pyrenees (province of Lleida and province of Huesca), shooting in Arties (Aran Valley) and Benasque.
 In February 2021, production resumed in Guadalajara, shooting in the Fuerte San Francisco.
 Footage was also shot in various locations across the Madrid region and the province of Segovia.

 Release

-A Netflix original film, 1000 Miles from Christmas is slated for a 24 December 2021 release date.
+A Netflix original film, 1000 Miles from Christmas was released on 24 December 2021.
+The movie featured in the Netflix global top 10s for 2 weeks picking up 13.59M hours.